Conveyancing: Australia

 Searches tend to take up the bulk of the conveyance.
 Due to the three level system of government (federal, state and local), it must be made sure that the vendor is entitled to all rights and title.
 Most information is retrieved from state or local (council) authorities.
-It is important to note that conveyancing processes, legal documentation, contract requirements and search requirements vary between each state and territory.
+Conveyancing processes, legal documentation, contract requirements, and search requirements vary between each state and territory.

 Requirements, searches and costs can vary between jurisdictions, depending on local property legislation and regulations.
 Depending on the circumstances of each case, and depending on the jurisdiction, a title search may also involve: